 (13) The race meet licensee may suspend previously approved Pick (n) wagering with the prior approval of the commission.
 Any carryover shall be held until the suspended Pick (n) wagering is reinstated.
 Any race meet licensee may request approval of a Pick (n) wager or separate wagering pool for specific performances.
 Table 7.
 [Table not included.
 See ED.
-NOTE]
+NOTE.]

 [ED.
-NOTE: Tables referenced in this rule are available from the agency.]
+NOTE: Tables referenced are available from the agency.]
 Stat.
-Auth.: ORS 462.270(3)
+Auth.: ORS 462.270(3) Stats.
+Implemented: ORS 462.270(3)